sandymc97/event-ease/README.md

 ## Read Me

-## EvenEase Planner is a simple and easy-to-use planner application that helps you keep track of your tasks.
+## EventEase Planner is a simple and easy-to-use planner application that helps you keep track of your tasks.
 You can see your tasks for the week, add tasks to categories, and see the details of each task.

 ### Features:
 See your tasks for the week